Pushpa 2: The Rule: Controversies

 On 24 November 2024, at the pre-release event in Chennai, composer Devi Sri Prasad blamed the producers for repeated complaints against him that he failed to deliver the background score and songs on time.
 He said that the producers have more complaints than love for him.
 Later at the event, producer Ravi Shankar denied the rift and mentioned that there are no issues, and that they are like a family.
 There were also reports that Thaman S, B. Ajaneesh Loknath and Sam C. S. were hired to compose the background score due to delays in delivering the score on time by Prasad.
-This controversy also came into light when Mythri Movie Makers, who are also the producers of the upcoming Good Bad Ugly (2025), replaced Prasad with G. V. Prakash Kumar.
+This controversy also came into light when Mythri Movie Makers, who are also the producers of Good Bad Ugly (2025), replaced Prasad with G. V. Prakash Kumar.
 However, during the Hyderabad event Prasad ended the ongoing controversy with producers and thanked them wholeheartedly and highlighted the special bond between them.
 Later, Sam C. S. confirmed his involvement in the film's background score.

 On 30 November 2024, an FIR was filed against Allu Arjun by Srinivas Goud for his comments during the Mumbai press event, where he (Allu Arjun) referred to his fans as an "army".
 Goud found this comparison disrespectful, arguing that using the term "army" in this context belittles the sacrifices made by the armed forces.

 In December 2024, a petition demanding a ban on the film was filed in the Telangana High Court, as the film shows corruption, violence and illegal smuggling, however the plea was dismissed.

 On 4 December 2024, a woman died while her young son was critically injured in a stampede during the film's premiere at Sandhya movie theater near RTC X Roads, Hyderabad.
 A case was later filed under various sections of the Bharatiya Nyaya Sanhita on the film's unit, Allu Arjun, his security team, and the owner of the theatre.
 Allu Arjun was arrested by the Hyderabad City Police on 13 December 2024 over the said charges.
 However, a few hours later he was granted interim bail by the Telangana High Court.